 \section{BEP Minimization Protocol}

+Having benchmarked the achievable data-phase performance of the considered \ac{MA} schemes under optimized parameters, we now turn to the practical question of how a low-complexity protocol can approach favorable operating points under unknown and changing conditions.

-We have seen that the detection thresholds, the number of emitted, molecules, and the synchronization offset are the major controllable parameters that influence the performance of a \ac{DBMC-NOMA} system.
+We have seen that the detection thresholds, the number of emitted molecules, and the synchronization offset are the major controllable parameters that influence the performance of a \ac{DBMC-NOMA} system.
 Therefore, the following optimization problem can be posed

 We have derived the calculation of the \ac{BEP} $P_\mathrm{e,sys}$ in Section~\ref{sec:bep}.
-We have previously evaluated and discussed how analytical solutions and global optimization algorithms~\cite{chouhanOptimalTransmittedMolecules2019, chengOptimizationDecisionThresholds2022} or data-driven methods will often lead to the optimum values~\cite{wietfeldErrorProbabilityOptimization2024c}.
-As discussed in Section~\ref{sec:introduction}, these approaches are not suited for the requirements in \ac{DBMC} systems, as they involve significant channel knowledge, accurate evaluations of complex functions and their derivatives, or a large amount of computing power compared to the severely limited capabilities of future nanoscale nodes.
+Analytical solutions, global optimization algorithms~\cite{chouhanOptimalTransmittedMolecules2019, chengOptimizationDecisionThresholds2022}, and data-driven methods can often find optimal values~\cite{wietfeldErrorProbabilityOptimization2024c}.
+However, as discussed in Section~\ref{sec:introduction}, they require channel knowledge, accurate evaluation of complex functions and derivatives, or computing power beyond the limited capabilities of future nanoscale nodes.